cbrenton/wikiracer/README.md

 The cache data in each branch allows me to reconstruct the path from the initial page to the intersection page, so I can generate the entire path trivially.

-Instructions:
+## Instructions

 Python >= 3.4

 `pip install -r requirements.txt` to install dependencies.

 `./wikiracer.py "Source Page" "Target Page"` to race.
-You can modify the number of concurrent requests with the `--workers` flag. `./wikiracer.py --help` to see usage.
+You can modify the number of concurrent requests with the `--workers` flag.

+`./wikiracer.py --help` to see usage.

-Strategies I tried:
+## Strategies I tried

 I initially wrote a standard BFS to traverse the tree.
 While this was able to eventually find a path, it was not very efficient (Segment->The game in 4:30).
 I was able to significantly speed up